jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 unzip right.zip
 ```

-Afterward, we load all images from unzipped `left` and `right` folders and turn them into sorted order as jina `DocumentArray`.
+Afterward, we load all images from unzipped `left` and `right` folders and turn them into sorted order as DocArray `DocumentArray`.
 80% of the dataset will be used to train the machine learning model.
 While 20% of the dataset will be used to evaluate the quality of embeddings on the search task.